jochasinga/super-fat/README.md

 The idea is to stream the messages from the chat through the server and broadcast to other clients, including the arduino-powered Furby without the need for a persistent database (is it possible?!)
 [Marcus Willock]("https://github.com/crazcalm") and I had a look at [Johny-five]("https://github.com/rwaldron/johnny-five") Javascript-arduino library for Nodebots.
 Will look into it more.

+**09/01/14:**
+I've spent some time last night trying to figure out a rough sketch of how the components might fit together (since they're still not delivered due to long weekend).
+Please check the **instruction** section for the diagram and components.
+I also checked out [Firebase](https://www.firebase.com/ "Firebase") which has a supremely simple set of APIs for getting and setting JSON datas in real-time on its storage.
+Perhaps that can be a good mediator on the web.
+Happy Labor Day!